KitDaKat/UntitledPixelatedGame/README.md

 # Install instructions

-Just go to the Unity project titled Pixels[Version Number, find the latest one] then open it.
+Just go to the Unity project titled Pixels[Version Number], (find the latest one) then open it.

 # Have fun!